-In particular, (i) CLAS12 lacks a calorimeter thick enough to contain neutron showers, and has poor neutron detection efficiency beyond 40° production angle; (ii) The CLAS12 momentum threshold ~300 MeV/c [14] exceeds the characteristic momenta of pions expected at DUNE based on MINERvA data [15]; (iii) CLAS12 covers a limited range of polar angle, and cannot detect particles emitted at backward ($\theta > 143^{\circ}$) or very forward ($\theta \leq 8^{\circ}$) angles; and (iv) CLAS12 has substantial gaps in azimuthal coverage; these gaps introduce considerable challenges for data analysis, which have been a limiting factor for analysis of existing CLAS6 data [14].
+In particular, (i) CLAS12 lacks a calorimeter thick enough to contain neutron showers, and has poor neutron detection efficiency beyond 40° production angle; (ii) The CLAS12 momentum threshold ~300 MeV/c [13] exceeds the characteristic momenta of pions expected at DUNE based on MINERvA data [14]; (iii) CLAS12 covers a limited range of polar angle, and cannot detect particles emitted at backward ($\theta > 143^{\circ}$) or very forward ($\theta \lesssim 8^{\circ}$) angles; and (iv) CLAS12 has substantial gaps in azimuthal coverage; these gaps introduce considerable challenges for data analysis, which have been a limiting factor for analysis of existing CLAS6 data [13].
 An experiment with enhanced capabilities in any combination of these directions will not just identify modeling errors in hadronic effects and FSI, but also provide a powerful calibration for improved modeling that matches cleanly to the kinematics relevant for DUNE energy reconstruction.

 With respect to the last point, it may not be practical to build a detector that surpasses CLAS12 on all of the above simultaneously.
 Nonetheless, the two low-cost "straw-man" detectors presented at the workshop, and discussed in Statements of Interest that follow, already represent substantial improvements in a subset of these areas.
-For example, repurposing the LDMX detector for electronuclear measurements offers excellent forward coverage, 2π azimuthal coverage, and excellent neutron detection with somewhat reduced momentum thresholds comparable to those of CLAS12, but limited capabilities for charged particles produced at polar angles > 45°.
-A second concept would use a low-cost TPC to achieve nearly 4π coverage, with low detection thresholds but limited neutron-detection with a forward tracker.
+For example, repurposing the LDMX detector for electronuclear measurements offers excellent forward coverage, 2π azimuthal coverage, and excellent neutron detection with somewhat reduced momentum thresholds comparable to those of CLAS12, but limited capabilities for charged particles produced at polar angles $> 45^{\circ}$.
+A second concept would use a low-cost TPC to achieve nearly 4π coverage, with low detection thresholds but limited neutron-detection capability; limited forward coverage could be made up by using the TPC in conjunction with a forward tracker.
 Each of these concepts will be presented in a statement of interest accompanying this report.
 Clearly, the next step in developing this program would require a more thorough study to understand what detector capabilities are most important, and how to balance these capabilities against each other in a cost-effective manner.